christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 ###Lumen

 Lumen is the brand new Laravel micro-framework.
-It is built to be extremely fast and is faster than other known micro-frameworks like Slim oder Silex.
+It is built to be extremely fast and is faster than other known light frameworks like Slim oder Silex.
 Every time you need a microservice you can use Lumen without sacrificing the power of Laravel.
-You can still use your favourite ORM eloquent and more, but without the overhead of a full-framework.
+You can still use your favorite ORM eloquent and more, but without the overhead of a full-framework.
 If you at some time need your application to do more, you can easily switch Lumen out with the standard Laravel.
 That's awesome and something great for the community.
 [Read more]